leecher1337/mgoodies-skype/trunk/mydetails/Docs/mydetails_readme.txt

 What it does:
 - Show your current configuration, per protocol, for avatar, nickname, status and away message
 - It shows each protocol at a time, cicling throught then
-- Allows to set nickname (per protocol or for all protocols) and away messages (per protocol or for all protocols or - need NewAwaySystem, SimpleAway or core module)
+- Allows to set nickname (per protocol or for all protocols) and away messages (per protocol or for all protocols - need NewAwaySystem, SimpleAway or core module)

 Some comments:
 1. SimpleAway does not show a dialog to set a message for all protocols.
 Someones it does not show the dialog (I requested it in the thread http://forums.miranda-im.org/showthread.php?p=47157).
 2. For core away system, only some protocols works (probabily the same as SimpleAway).
 But for the ones that it works, the message in the frame is the old message.
-I know, it suck...
+I know, it sucks...
 But if you use ersatz plugin this problem doesn't happen: http://pescuma.mirandaim.ru/miranda/ersatz.zip
-3. To allow setting avatar, a protocol must implement the services in http://forums.miranda-im.org/showthread.php?t=5583 (AFAIK now ICQ, Yahoo and MSN does)

 Todo:
 - Global page